Ovo Energy Tariffs 2022: Is it The Cheapest Supplier?

 Want to find out about Ovo Energy tariffs?
 We’ve collected the information we could find in an easy-to-follow format.
-Which one do you think is the one for you?.
+Which Ovo Energy tariff is best for you?
+Find out in our in-depth Ovo Tariff comparison including this suppliers best dual fuel deals in 2022.

-Ovo’s tariffs are either at a fixed or variable rate.
-There’s a separate bundle if you’re an electric vehicle owner.
-If you’d prefer an Economy 7 day and night rate, Ovo also has you covered, and customers with a prepayment meter can check out what Boost Energy has to offer.
-Let’s go through the tariffs we could find so you can get an initial rough idea of what they entail.
+Ovo Energy tariffs 2022 come with either a fixed or variable rate.
+There’s also a separate tariff if you’re an electric vehicle owner.
+If you’d prefer an Economy 7 tariff offering a day and a night rate, Ovo also has you covered.
+In this article, we're going to take you through an Ovo tariff comparison to give you an idea of what they entail, but let's start by comparing Ovo energy prices to the rest of the market:

-Regardless of the length of your term, Ovo entices you to stay with them for as long as possible with their Interest Reward scheme.
+Regardless of the length of your term, they also all offer the Ovo Interest Reward Scheme.
+The supplier entices you to stay with them for as long as possible with their Interest Reward scheme.
 Think of it as a savings bank account.
 This is how it works:

 - Whenever your statement shows a credit on your balance, instead of giving that money back to you or offsetting it against your future bills, it stays in your account.